tmux-python/libtmux/docs/reference/properties.md

 Open two terminals:

-Terminal one: start tmux in a seperate terminal:
+Terminal one: start tmux in a separate terminal:

 ```console
 $ tmux